Recognizing Suicidal Behavior

 Suicide rates are highest in teens, young adults, and the elderly.
 People over the age of 65 have the highest rate of suicide.
 Although women are more likely to attempt suicide, men are more likely to be successful.
 Suicide risk also is higher in the following groups:

-- People with a friend or co-worker who committed suicide
+- People with a friend or co-worker who died by suicide.

 What are the warning signs for suicide?